digego/extempore/INSTALL.md

   the rest of the files (the "Extempore share directory") into `/usr/local/share/extempore`
 - `make uninstall` will remove the installed files
-- `make aot_stdlibs` will ahead-of-time compile the standard library
+- `make aot`/`make aot_extended` will ahead-of-time compile the
+  core/extended "standard library"

 On **Windows**, CMake will generate a Visual Studio solution (`.sln`) in `cmake-build`.
 Open it, and build the `extempore` target.